Rapid ransomware removal instructions

 What is Rapid?

 First discovered by malware security researcher, Michael Gillespie, Rapid is another ransomware-type virus that stealthily infiltrates systems without consent.
 Once infiltrated, Rapid encrypts stored data and appends filenames with the ".rapid" extension (for instance, "sample.jpg" is renamed to "sample.jpg.rapid").
+Updated variants of this ransomware use ".no_more_ransom" extension for encrypted files.
 From this point, using files becomes impossible.
 Immediately after infiltration, Rapid generates a text file ("!
 How Decrypt Files.txt"), placing in every existing folder.

 As usual, the new text file contains a message informing victims of the encryption.
 To restore data, they are encouraged to contact cyber criminals via an email address provided.
 Currently it is unknown which type of cryptography (symmetric or asymmetric) Rapid uses.
 In any case, decryption requires a key generated uniquely for each victim.
 Developers store these keys on a remote server and users are instructed to pay a ransom to receive them.
 The cost is currently unknown - cyber criminals will provide detailed information via email, however, in most cases, size of ransoms fluctuates between $500 and $1500 in Bitcoins.
 No matter how small the cost, never pay.
 Be aware that cyber criminals often ignore victims, once the payments are submitted.
 Therefore, paying will probably deliver no positive result and you will be scammed.
 In addition to losing your money, you will support cyber criminals' malicious businesses.
 For these reasons, we strongly advise you to ignore all requests to contact these people or pay any ransoms.
 Unfortunately, there are currently no tools capable of restoring files encrypted by Rapid.
 Therefore, you can only attempt to restore everything from a backup.